Microneedling and Vitamin C – what's the deal?

 Summary – microneedling and Vitamin C

-Vitamin C can be used in conjunction with microneedling, but not immediately after the treatment.
+Vitamin C can be used in conjunction with microneedling, but not directly after the treatment.
 Wait until the skin has fully recovered before reintroducing active ingredients.
 Adjust concentration and frequency according to the skin's reaction and treatment depth to minimize irritation and support a stable result.